Toluna-IP/tolunaintegratedpaneldocs/dashboard/api/oneRoute.md

 | SurveysRequest | ```list<object>``` | Survey request information | Yes |

 #### NewIPMemberInfo Object

+> Note: while the object states "New", this route can also be used for existing members.

 | Property | Description | Type | Required? |
 | :--- | :--- | :--- | :---: |